#11: A Case Study: Netflix 2020

 There are lots of high-level product hypotheses in test today at Netflix, but I’ve outlined four strategies that I think are most important.
-Each has the potential to delight customers, in hard to copy, margin-enhancing ways:
+Each has the potential to delight customers, in hard-to-copy, margin-enhancing ways:

 - Personalization.
 This capability makes it easy for members to find and watch movies they’ll love, and it’s also hard to duplicate.
 Personalization improves Netflix’s margin, too, by enabling Netflix to “right-size” its content investment, based on forecasts of how many members will watch a movie or TV series.

 - Original content.
 Netflix’s exclusive content delights customers.
-And the company continues to take advantage of its hard to copy economy of scale, investing nearly twice as much in content as its nearest rival.
+And the company continues to take advantage of its hard-to-copy economy of scale, investing nearly twice as much in content as its nearest rival.

 - A better watching experience.
 Netflix invests in tools that make a member’s viewing experience even better.
-Examples: Ultra HD video/sound, custom playback speed, and lots of hard to copy technology that “just works” irrespective of a member’s device and bandwidth.
+Examples: Ultra HD video/sound, custom playback speed, and lots of hard-to-copy technology that “just works” irrespective of a member’s device and bandwidth.

 - Interactive storytelling.
-Netflix is building the tools both for studios to create interactive stories and members to “choose their adventure.”
+Netflix is building tools both for studios to create interactive stories and for members to “choose their adventure.”
 Note that Netflix isn’t competing against other streaming services.
 It’s competing for a share of consumers’ screen time and hopes to win that “moment of truth” when a consumer decides between Netflix, Fortnite, and Instagram.

 I’m confident Netflix focuses on many other high-level hypotheses.
-Still, each of the product strategies above has the potential to delight Netflix members in hard to copy, margin-enhancing ways.
+Still, each of the product strategies above has the potential to delight Netflix members in hard-to-copy, margin-enhancing ways.

 The GEM Model